 4. What If I’m Not Home When The Hurricane Approaches?

 Get undercover at all costs.
-If a hurricane shelter is too far, make do with what’s around you, whether it be the nearest grocery store or an abandoned car on the street.
+If a hurricane shelter is too far, make do with what’s around you, whether it be the nearest grocery store or car on the street.
 You do not want to be out in the open when a hurricane strikes.

 There you have it.
 You can now answer the question “how safe is an apartment during a hurricane?”.
 Along with that, you know what to do in case a dangerous storm comes your way.